Pivot Strategy

 Target market pivot

-This sits in the Customer section of the pivot pyramid, meaning you’ll have to reconsider everything else above it.
+This sits in the Customer section of the pivot pyramid, meaning you’ll have to reconsider everything above it.

 Customer need pivot